ephillipsiii/Psychic-Game/README.md

 # To Do

-Refactor the code to get to actually work!
+Refactor the code to get it to actually work!